jeffpk62/speech-to-text-icp/audio-formats.md

 Table 1 provides a summary of the audio formats that the service supports.

 -   *Audio format and compression* identifies each format and indicates its supported compression.
-You can send a maximum of 100 MB of audio to the service with a single request.
+You can send a maximum of 100 MB of audio to the service with a single request (for the batch-processing interfaces, with a single file).
 By using a format that supports compression, you can reduce the size of your audio to maximize the amount of data that you can pass to the service.
 For more information, see [Data limits and compression](#limits).
 -   *Content-type specification* indicates whether you must use the `Content-Type` header or equivalent parameter to specify the format (MIME type) of the audio that you send to the service.
-You can specify the audio format for any request, but that's not always necessary:
+You can always specify the audio format for any request, but that's not always necessary:
     -   For most formats, the content type is optional.
 You can omit the content type or specify `application/octet-stream` to have the service automatically detect the format.
     -   For others, the content type is required.
 These formats do not provide the information, such as the sampling rate, that the service needs to auto-detect their format.
 -   The final columns identify additional *Required parameters* and *Optional parameters* for each format.
 The following sections provide more information about these parameters.

+The batch-processing interface accepts audio files in multiple formats with a single request.
+You use the `Content-Type` header to specify `multipart/form-data`, not the content types of the audio files.
+However, the service accepts only audio from which it can derive the format and its characteristics.
+For more information, see [Supported audio formats](/docs/services/speech-to-text-icp/batch.html#batchAudioSupported) for the batch-processing interface.
+{: note}

 <table>
   <caption>Table 1.
 Summary of supported audio formats</caption>